dq5studios/psalm-junit/README.md

 ## Usage

-The report defaults to writing `psalm_junit_report.xml` in the current working directory.
+The plugin defaults to writing `psalm_junit_report.xml` in the current working directory.
 To change this, edit the plugin's settings in `psalm.xml` to add a `filepath` element.
 All paths are relative to the current working directory.

 ```xml